Villages Article Count: 1

 Jazz Festival Article Count: 2

-Marlborough's International Jazz Festival has been a major event in the town's life for more than thirty years.
+Marlborough's International Jazz Festival was a major event in the town's life for more than thirty years.

 When Nick Fogg became Mayor of Marlborough (for the first time) in 1985 he made a promise to the town to set up a festival which would culturally enhance and do justice to this historic market town that earned its Royal Charter in 1204.